heseltime/heseltime.github.io/pages/rDai.md

 ![NetTake[bert, "embedding"] in Mathematica Notebook](image-44.png)

+... the front-end is:

 > The transformer architecture then processes the vectors using 12 structurally identical self-attention blocks stacked in a chain.
 The key part of these blocks is the attention module, constituted of 12 parallel self-attention transformations, a.k.a. "attention heads".

 ([WL documentation/example](https://www.wolfram.com/language/12/neural-network-framework/use-transformer-neural-nets.html?product=mathematica))

-Here is the difference between Bert and GPT via the Mathematica Notebook interface.
+Here is the difference between BERT (Bidirectional Encoder Representations from Transformers - Devlin et al., 2018) and GPT (Generative Pre-Trained Tranformer) via the Mathematica Notebook interface.
+Both models are based on the Transformer architecture

 > GTP has a similar architecture as BERT.
 Its main difference is that it uses a causal self-attention, instead of a plain self-attention architecture.
 This can be seen by the use of the "Causal" mask in the AttentionLayer.